jazzband/wagtailmenus/CONTRIBUTING.md

 In order to be accepted/merged, your pull request will need to meet the following criteria:

-1. Any new features documented in `README.md`
+1. Any new features must be documented in `README.md`

 2. If you're not in the list already, add a new line to `CONTRIBUTORS.md` (under the 'Contributors' heading) with your name, company name, and